Celebration and Blessing

 of a Marriage

-What if neither the bride nor bridegroom are members in good standing at Trinity?
+What if neither of the couple are members in good standing of Trinity?

 For more information about weddings at Trinity, please review our wedding guidelines and policies.